Goeppertia warscewiczii (Calathea Jungle Velvet) Indoor Care and Propagation Guide

 Potting Mix

 The best potting mix for Calathea warscewiczii should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-Buy quality Calathea potting mix from Etsy.
+All Purpose potting soils are ideal for this plant.

 Fertilizer